Characterizing co-NL by a group action: Non-Deterministic Pointer Machines

 The transition relation of $M$ is presented in the figure \ref{fig:transition_fction}.
 Informally, our algorithm goes as follow:

-$p_1$ counts the size of the path followed.
-Every time we follow an edge, we move $p_1$ forward on the string made of $n$ bits (second line of \ref{nondet}). $p_2$ will scan the encoding of the outgoing edges of a node, \enquote{followed} by $p_3$: when $p_2$ is reading $a_{ij}$ then $p_3$ will be at $a_{j1}$.
-If $a_{ij} = 1$ (premise of \ref{nondet}), a non-determinist transition takes place: on one way we continue to scan the outgoing edges from $i$, on the other we increment $p_1$, place $p_2$ at $a_{j1}$ and $p_3$ at $a_{11}$. $p_4$ \enquote{follows} $p_3$ on the $n$ first bits, and if $p_4$ reaches a $1$ when $p_2$ reads that there is an edge, it means that there is an edge whose target is $n$, and so we reject (\ref{reject1}).
+The pointer $p_1$ counts the size of the path followed.
+Every time we follow an edge, we move $p_1$ forward on the string made of $n$ bits (second line of \ref{nondet}).
+The pointer $p_2$ will scan the encoding of the outgoing edges of a vertex, \enquote{followed} by $p_3$: when $p_2$ is reading $a_{ij}$ then $p_3$ will be at $a_{j1}$.
+If $a_{ij}=1$ (premise of \ref{nondet}), a non-deterministic transition takes place: on one hand we continue to scan the outgoing edges from $i$, on the other we increment $p_1$, place $p_2$ at $a_{j1}$ and $p_3$ at $a_{11}$.
+The pointer $p_4$ \enquote{follows} $p_3$ on the $n$ first bits, and if $p_4$ reaches a $1$ when $p_2$ reads that there is an edge, it means that there is an edge whose target is $n$, and so we reject (\ref{reject1}).
 When $p_2$ finishes to browse the adjacency list of an edge, we accept (\ref{accept1}).
-If $p_1$ reaches a $1$ and $p_4$ reads a $0$ (premise of \ref{accept2}), it means that we already followed $n$ edges without ever targeting the node $n$, so we end up accepting.
+If $p_1$ reaches a $1$ and $p_4$ reads a $0$ (premise of \ref{accept2}), it means that we already followed $n$ edges without ever targeting the vertex $n$, so we end up accepting.
 As we know that if there is a path from $1$ to $n$ then there exists a path of size at most $n$, $M_c(n)$ will accept if and only if $n \in \stconncomp$, elsewhere $M_c(n)$ rejects.

 \end{proof}